joshialonzo/code-challenges/parallel/README.md

 ### Parallel Programming Model

 * Single Program, Multiple Data (SPMD).
 This is the most common.
+We will focus on this one.
 * Multiple Program, Multiple Data (MPMD).
 We require a manager.
+We will focus on this one later.

+### Shared vs distributed memory

+Memory speed << Processor speed

+* Shared memory: All processors access the same memory with global address space.
+    * Uniform memory access (UMA): All the processor has equal access to all the memory.
+        * Symmetric Multiprocessing System (SMP): We will focus on this one.
+    * Non-uniform memory access (NUMA): Some processors have quicker access to some parts of memory than others.
+* Distributed memory: Every single processor has its own local memory with its own address space so the concept of global address space does not exist.
+All of the processors are connected to the same network.
+Each processor operates independently.
+It is highly scalable but it requires more networking knowledge.